traeblain/.com/src/2014/2013-reading-list-part-iii.md

 death, but I didn't like the Wheel of Time books so I never grabbed a Sanderson book.
 I'm sad I didn't.
 [The Way of Kings][wayofkings] is an amazing epic.
 It is full of intrigue and fantasy and not too heavy on the politics.
-The three characters the book follows each have some great qualities in their own right.
+The three characters the book follows, all have some great qualities in their own right.
 The only reason I didn't give this book 5 Stars is because the main female character, Shalan, is a very week and awkward character.
 The decisions she makes feel out of place based on her reasoning.
 But Kaladin, Dalinar, and